seancolyer/voltron/README.md

 ```
 The important part to this example is the voltron task.
 Remember, Voltron is built to handle the possibility of an asynchronous build in a child extension, in this case VapeNation.
 This means you must handle awaiting the result of the promise in your build system.

 Voltron uses the `cwd` to know where to search through, so by limiting it to the host extensions's `node_modules` we can speed up the search.
 Next we have `manifest`, which is your JSON or POJO that contains your host/parent, H3H3's, manifest.
 We need this manifest to merge VapeNation's manifest into it to create a new manifest that will allow both extensions to run.
-Finally, we have `outputDir`, which will tell VapeNation where it's build process should output/copy files.
+Finally, we have `buildOpts` containing both an `outputDir` and an `environment`, which will tell VapeNation where it's build process should output/copy files.

 The result of running Voltron will be a new manifest, as the results of the build process itself, ran from VapeNation's build file, will not produce anything directly of value for H3H3.
 After the Promise completes you'll receive the newly merged manifest, which you can use in a way that fits your build system best.